mkudija/mkudija.github.io/notes/_md/How I Choose What to Read.md

 <summary>to add</summary>
 ### Read diversely
 - [[2022-02-08 Article-Deep Bookshelf]]
+- "windows" vs "mirrors" analogy from [Becca's article](https://mail.google.com/mail/u/1/#search/book/FMfcgzGmtrPlpLQrbqnwJCLLpxvgnVrP)

 ### Read deeply by topic in "stacks"
 - theology/spirituality
 - crypto
 - data science

+### Other
+- read for travel (like I did for Joyce and [[Gerard Manley Hopkins]])
+- read what's already on your bookshelf

 </details>